 Company registration application (Form A1) - €50

-This is the filing fee for the new company registration application and is a necessary cost for all new companies that wish to incorporate in Ireland.
+The CRO charges a €50 fee for filing a new company registration application and is a necessary cost for all new companies that wish to incorporate in Ireland.

 -